thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 - The server does not support the extensions and omits them in EncryptedExtensions.
 - The server does not support any of the proposed certificate types and terminates the session with a fatal alert of type "unsupported_certificate".
 - Both client and server indicate support for the VC certificate type.
 The server selects VC certificate type, but the client did not send the did_methods extension in addition to the server_certificate_type extension.
 The server MUST terminate the session with a fatal alert of type "missing_extension".
 - Both client and server indicate support for the VC certificate type.
 The server selects VC certificate type, but the server's DID is not compatible with any of the DID Methods present in the did_methods extension sent by the client.
 [It terminates the session with a fatal alert of type "unsupported_did_methods"/ It sends an HelloRetryRequest message equipped with the did_methods extension containing the list of DLTs on which it has a DID.]
 - Both client and server indicate support for the VC certificate type, the server MAY select the first (most preferred) certificate type from the client's list that is supported by both peers.
 It MAY include the client_certificate_type in EncryptedExtensions and then request a certificate from the client (if it selects VC it must also send the did_methods extension in the CertificateRequest message).

 ## Certificate Request

-The server MUST send the did_methods extension in this message if it sent an EncryptedExtensions requesting a VC to the client through the client_certificate_type extension.
-If ClientHello contains the did_methods extension, the server MUST send a list of DID methods client and server have in common.
-If the client did not send the "did_methods" extension the server can select a list of DID Methods of its choice.
+In TLS 1.3 the server sends this message to request client authentication.
+The server MUST send this message equipped with the did_methods extension if it specified VC in the client_certificate_type extension.
+If the ClientHello contains the did_methods extension, the server MUST send a list of DID methods client and server have in common.
+If the client did not send the did_methods extension the server can select a list of DID Methods of its choice.

 A client that processes this message that does not have a DID compatible with the DID Methods selected by the server MUST send a Certificate message containing no certificates (i.e., with the certificate list field having length 0).

-# Certificate
+## Certificate

 In the case of TLS 1.3, and when the certificate_type is VC, the Certificate contents and processing are different than for the Certificate message specified for other values of certificate_type in [RFC8446].
-If the VC certificate type was negotiated, then the certificate_list MUST contain no more than one CertificateEntry containing a VC that SHOULD be CBOR encoded.
-The party that processes a Certificate message must follow the specifications proposed by the W3C [X].
+If the case of VC certificate type the certificate_list MUST contain no more than one CertificateEntry with the content of the endpoint's VC that SHOULD be CBOR encoded.
+The party that processes a Certificate message MUST follow the specifications proposed by the W3C [X].

 <!--The endpoint must check that the VC follows the scheme specified in the @context field, then check the validity of the VC metadata, verify the signature of the Issuer on the VC, and then extract the server DID from the credentialSubject field of the VC and resolve the server DID to retrieve the server public key from the distributed ledger.
 The public is employed to verify the signature in the CertificateVerify message sent by the peer.-->

 ## Certificate Verify

+As discussed in [Section I](#introduction-and-motivation), in the SSI ecosystem a Holder wraps the VC into a VP and signs it before presenting it to a Verifier for for authentication.

-In the case of TLS 1.3, and when the certificate_type is VC, the signature in the CertificateVerify message is computed with the private key associated to the public key of the sender's DID document.
-In this way the content of this message resambles the one of the VP.
-The only difference is that the signature is computed over the transcript hash of the handshake and not just the VC.
+In the case of TLS 1.3, and when the certificate_type is VC the CertificateVerify message acts as a VP.
+The signature is computed over the transcript hash that contains also the VC of the sender.

 # Examples

-Figures X,Y,Z,W show some message-exchanges examples.
+This section shows some message-exchanges examples.

 ## TLS Server Uses a VC

-This section shows an example of a client willing to receive and validate a VC from the server.
+This is an example of a client willing to receive and validate a VC from the server.
 The client does not own an identity at the TLS level and so omits the client_cert_type extension.
-The server indicates in the EncryptedExtensions message that it selected a VC to insert in the Certificate message as depicted in Figure [srvr-vc].
+The server indicates in the EncryptedExtensions message that it selected a VC to insert in the Certificate message.

 <!--
 ```